-Last week the lead business story in the Sunday Independent forecast ‘Construction output in Ireland to suffer the worst decline in the EU’.
+One of the lead business stories in the Sunday Independent forecast is ‘Construction output in Ireland to suffer the worst decline in the EU’.

-At this stage, the data confirms that Ireland’s construction industry has been harder hit during the COVID 19 pandemic than at the height of the recession.
-Also, the new pandemic-responsive safety measures, while critical and comprehensive, are expected to negatively affect productivity.
-As the Sunday Independent headline declared, Irish construction output is expected to suffer a contraction that would surpass any single-year decline during the financial crisis (Euroconstruct forecast) and latest figures from Davy show construction output in Ireland is expected to fall by 37.7% in 2020, which, if accurate, will likely make it the worst across the EU.
+At this stage, the data confirms that Ireland’s construction industry has been harder hit during the COVID-19 pandemic than during the recession’s height.
+Also, the new pandemic-responsive safety measures, while critical and comprehensive, are expected to affect productivity negatively.
+As the Sunday Independent headline declared, Irish construction output is expected to suffer a contraction surpassing any single-year decline during the financial crisis (Euroconstruct forecast).
+The latest figures from Davy show construction output in Ireland is likely to fall by 37.7% in 2020, which, if accurate, will likely make it the worst across the EU.

-Finola McCarthy and Alison Bearpark, solicitors with Ronan Daly Jermyn recently published an excellent article on ‘Evidencing Construction Delay Claims – The Importance Of Maintaining Site Records When Substantiating Or Defending Delay Claims’.
+Finola McCarthy and Alison Bearpark, solicitors with Ronan Daly Jermyn, published an excellent article on ‘Evidencing Construction Delay Claims – The Importance Of Maintaining Site Records When Substantiating Or Defending Delay Claims’.
 You can read the full article here: https://www.mondaq.com/ireland/construction-planning/959530/evidencing-construction-delay-claims–the-importance-of-maintaining-site-records-when-substantiating-or-defending-delay-claims

-The article acknowledges the productivity losses arising from the shutdown but also points out that construction works are progressing at a slower rate due to compliance with the new pandemic safety rules.
+The article acknowledges the productivity losses arising from the shutdown but also points out that construction works are progressing slowly due to compliance with the new pandemic safety rules.
 The authors go on to cite a recent Australian litigation case and lessons learned from that, reminding building contractors in Ireland of the importance of maintaining site records in substantiating or defending delay claims: